ATLANTA HAS SOMETHING TO SAY

 HBCU college admissions & scholarship fair

-There will be a live HBCU college admissions and scholarship fair from 10:00 am to 8:00 pm EST providing opportunities,
+There will be a live HBCU college admissions and scholarship fair from 10:00 am to 8:00 pm EST providing opportunities, resources, and results.

 B.E.S.T.
 Academy vs Booker T. Washington